 Bridal Veil Falls is certainly not a very wide waterfall, but it’s the height (180 metres) and the impressive surrounding scenery that make it such a beautiful place on earth.

-There are two walking trails that lead to the Bridal Veil Falls: a short walking track to the top of the cliffs, and a longer track that takes you to the foot of the waterfall.
+There are two walking trails that lead to the Bridal Veil Falls.
+One short walking track to the top of the cliffs, and a longer track that brings you close to the bottom of the waterfall.

 From the Barrow Lookout, you can either follow the Braeside bushwalking trail back into Blackheath along the Govetts Leap Brook, or you can keep following the main track to the Evans Lookout, overlooking the beautiful sandstone cliffs of the Grose Valley.

 The other walking trail, the Rodriguez Pass, is much harder and takes you to the foot of the waterfall.
 The stretch between the lookout and the foot of the waterfall is also known as the Govetts Leap descent.